kingwell47/portfolio/markdown/shortening.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
-- Shorten any valid URL
+- Shorten any valid URL.
-- See a list of their shortened links, even after refreshing the browser
+- See a list of their shortened links, even after refreshing the browser.
-- Copy the shortened link to their clipboard in a single click
+- Copy the shortened link to their clipboard in a single click.
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty

+Additional things that I did:

+- Implemented a check that will stop an invalid URL from being sent to the API.
+- The error display will show the API error message in case a URL is rejected. (this usually contains the reason the URL is rejected)

 ### Links